ikachu-7/SMA-1/README.md

 - Uncomment `chrome_options.add_argument("--headless")` in `set_up_driver()` to run in headless mode.

 ## Limitations & Considerations
-- **Twitter Rate Limits**: Frequent scraping may trigger rate limits.
+- **Twitter Rate Limits**: Frequent scraping may trigger rate limits or require login.
 - **Dynamic Content**: Twitter changes its HTML structure frequently, so the script may need updates.
 - **IP Blocking**: Use proxies or rotate user agents to reduce detection risk.